hydro-informatics/hydro-informatics.github.io/pages/numerics/tm3d.md

 *Telemac3d* will add *Horizontal levels* (i.e., layers) that correspond to copies of the 2d-mesh to build a 3d-mesh of prisms (default) or tetrahedrons.
 These parameters can be defined with:

-* `NUMBER OF HORIZONTAL LEVELS` : `5` where the default and minimum is `2` and the horizontal levels point in upward vertical direction.
+* `NUMBER OF HORIZONTAL LEVELS`: `5` where the default and minimum is `2` and the horizontal levels point in upward vertical direction.
 The thickness of vertical layers results from the water depth, which can be user-defined through the `INITIAL ELEVATION` parameter (see [initial conditions](#inc)).
-* `MESH TRANSFORMATION` : `1` is the kind of level for the distribution (default is `1`, a homogenous sigma distribution).
-For unsteady simulations, set this value to `2` (or `0` - calcot) and implement a `ZSTAR` array in a user fortran file (`USER_MESH_TRANSFORM` subroutine).
+* `MESH TRANSFORMATION`: `1` is the kind of level for the distribution (default is `1`, a homogenous sigma distribution).
+For unsteady simulations, set this value to `2` (or `0` - calcot) and implement a `ZSTAR` array in a user Fortran file (`USER_MESH_TRANSFORM` subroutine).
-* `ELEMENT` : `'PRISM'` (default) and prisms can optionally split into tetrahedrons by settings this parameter to `'TETRAHEDRON'` (can potentially crash the simulation).
+* `ELEMENT`: `'PRISM'` (default) and prisms can optionally split into tetrahedrons by settings this parameter to `'TETRAHEDRON'` (can potentially crash the simulation).

-{% include tip.html content="For unsteady simulations (time-variable inflow/outflow rates), pre-define the thickness of vertical layers with the `ZSTAR` parameter in a user fortran file (subroutine) as described in section 4.1 of the [Telemac 3d docs](http://ot-svn-public:telemac1*@svn.opentelemac.org/svn/opentelemac/tags/v8p1r1/documentation/telemac3d/user/telemac3d_user_v8p1.pdf)." %}
+{% include tip.html content="For unsteady simulations (time-variable inflow/outflow rates), pre-define the thickness of vertical layers with the `ZSTAR` parameter in a user Fortran file (subroutine) as described in section 4.1 of the [Telemac 3d docs](http://ot-svn-public:telemac1*@svn.opentelemac.org/svn/opentelemac/tags/v8p1r1/documentation/telemac3d/user/telemac3d_user_v8p1.pdf)." %}

 To get started with writing subroutines (it is no magic neither), have a look at the **bottom_bc** example (`~/telemac/v8p2/examples/telemac3d/bottom_bc/`).
 In particular, examine the user fortran file `/user_fortran-source/user_mesh_transf.f` and its call in the steering file `t3d_bottom_source.cas` through the definition of the `FORTRAN FILE` keyword and setting of `MESH TRANSFORMATION = 2`.